 Since astronomers discovered the first planet beyond our own solar system back in 1992, they've been on somewhat of a roll — the tally now tops 500.

 And the finds are about to ramp up dramatically.
-On Tuesday, NASA's planet-hunting Kepler mission was due to make much of its data public.
-A press conference will follow on Wednesday, during which researchers are expected to announce intriguing new information about many more possible alien planets.
+Today (Feb.
+1), NASA's planet-hunting Kepler mission will make much of its data public.
+A press conference will follow tomorrow, during which researchers are expected to announce intriguing new information about many more possible alien planets.

 Humanity thus appears poised to enter a productive new era in the study of alien worlds.
 One man leading the charge is Geoff Marcy, an astronomer at the University of California, Berkeley, and a Kepler co-investigator.